MP Estate Planning UK

 Review, change and revoke

-“A short, practical checklist reduces probate delays and protects family money when circumstances change.”
+“A short, practical checklist now can prevent probate delays of 12 months or more and protect family money when circumstances change.”

 ActionWhy it mattersPractical tip

-Name beneficiariesPrevents confusion and disputesUse full names and clear shares
+Name beneficiariesPrevents confusion and disputesUse full legal names and specify clear shares or amounts

-Record charity giftsEnsures donations reach intended organisationInclude charity name, address and registered number
+Record charity giftsEnsures donations reach the intended charity; may reduce IHT rateInclude charity name, address and Charity Commission number

-Choose executorsThey manage probate and distributionAsk them first; consider two
+Choose executorsThey manage probate and distributionAsk them first; appoint at least two

-Storage & reviewEnsures quick access when neededStore with firm or Probate Service; review after life changes
+Storage & reviewEnsures quick access and keeps the will currentStore with a solicitor or the Probate Service; review after life changes

-For practical templates and further help at home, see our guide on DIY will writing — a simple.
+For practical templates and further help at home, see our guide on DIY will writing — a simple guide for UK families.

 Conclusion

-A short, practical review now can save significant money and disputes later.
+A short, practical review now can save significant money and prevent disputes later.

-The real cost is not only the fee.
-Mistakes drain estate money through disputes, delays and extra probate work.
+The real cost is not the professional fee.
+Mistakes drain estate money through disputes, delays and additional probate work — and by then, it is too late to fix them.
+Not losing the family money provides the greatest peace of mind above all else.

-Next step: list assets, name key people and decide whether to draft and check, or go straight to professional services.
-That choice often brings lasting peace of mind for family members.
+Next step: list your assets, name the key people, and decide whether to draft and check — or go straight to a professional.
+That choice often brings lasting peace of mind for the whole family.
+If your estate involves property, consider whether a lifetime trust alongside your will could provide additional protection from care fees, inheritance tax and family disputes.
+Trusts are not just for the rich — they’re for the smart.

 FAQ